selfrefactor/rambdax/README.md

 The idea of **Rambdax** is to extend **Rambda** without worring for **Ramda** compatibility.

+- `Rambdax` replaces `Rambda`'s `is` with very different method.
+Check the API below for further details.

 ## API

 Methods between `allFalse` and `when` belong to **Rambdax**, while methods between `add` and `without` are inherited from **Rambda**.